scsketch/pagemaster-rn/README.md

 ### 3. Download Expo Go from the app store

-Expo Go is used for easily running development builds on your device.
+Expo Go is used for easily testing React-Native development builds on your device.

 ### 4. Scan the QR code with your device's camera